 - Minimize 1-1 threads or DM slack channels.
 Emails only end up in addressee’s inboxes…no one knows what’s in that DM or email chain or sidebar convo that they were not part of…

 - And I bet you can comment below on many other techniques that you find valuable (Hey, add some now, I’ll wait…)

 Be a Model Citizen in Your Asynchronous Communication

-I’m no angel, but I am doing my best model these behaviors with my teams.
-And when I see problems surface (that illusion of communication) I take the opportunity to provide direct, timely and specific feedback… without being a too much of a PITA I hope. “@Jane, please assign the card @Tarzan next time… that way he’ll have less of a chance of missing the fact that he’s got to take @cheeta to the vet on Saturday…”If we all just slow down a bit, we might actually speed things up.
+I’m no angel, but I am doing my best to model these behaviors with the teams I serve.
+And when I see problems surface (that illusion of communication) I take the opportunity to provide direct, timely and specific feedback… without being too much of a PITA I hope. “@Jane, please assign the card to @Tarzan next time… that way he’ll have less of a chance of missing the fact that he’s got to take @cheeta to the vet on Saturday…”If we all just slow down a bit, we might actually speed things up.
 Click To Tweet